Have you heard the term “personal brand?”

 Even if you don’t market your services to the community, make it known in your clinic the types of patients you enjoy seeing.
 Maybe you trained to insert IUDs or love doing incision and drainage of abscesses.
 Tell your colleagues to send you those patients.
 It might just make your job more enjoyable to see patients you actually want to see!

 It does take time to create content and bring awareness to your niche services.
+But establishing a personal brand as a nurse practitioner can bring a lot of positives to a NP practice.
 Now that we discussed how to create a personal brand as a nurse practitioner, let’s take a look at some benefits.

 The purpose of creating a personal brand as a nurse practitioner is to be the expert on that specific topic or services.
 Nurse practitioners are becoming a dime a dozen in certain markets.
 If you are a generic, run-of-the-mill nurse practitioner, you can easily be replaced by another nurse practitioner.